Should You Go to Eating Disorder Treatment this Summer? Factors to Consider

 In caring for a loved one who is suicidal, know that you’re not alone and there are those who can help.
 Look to the experts who can support you in keeping your child or loved one safe from harm.
 Consider that treatment might just be the safest place for them to be.

-Treatment in summer reduces academic stress
+Eating disorder treatment in summer reduces academic stress

 The pandemic has greatly disrupted life and school for Gen Z students (born from about 1997 to 2012).
 Almost half of all college students cited stress as negatively impacting their schoolwork in the fall of 2020.
 We urge parents to consider treatment during the summer as a way to avoid negative impacts on academic performance during the school year.